joshdaniell/sprint-1/README.md

 # sprint-1
-First eda sprint.;
+First eda sprint.
-Trying an amendment to this file.;
+Trying an amendment to this file.